-- ✓ Job titles should clearly describe the role instead of taking a "creative" but opaque approach - Write descriptive job postings so jobseekers can understand how to showcase their qualifications or know what skills to acquire to work in that role - ✓ Avoid jargon and make the language inclusive and accessible for all jobseekers - Extend job descriptions beyond knowledge and skills to highlight desired values, strengths and to consider the whole person - ✓ Job descriptions should match the recruitment level.
-Postings for entry-level positions need to be written to reflect entry level-skills (e.g. "developing" versus "excellent") - Increasingly, employers are listing wages on job postings and these roles tend to be filled faster - Include perks and incentives in your job posting (flexible work schedules, benefits, education programs, transportation) and check what your competitors are offering - ✓ Position the "value" of a job opportunity for growth, not just pay
+- 🧹 Job titles should clearly describe the role instead of taking a "creative" but opaque approach - Write descriptive job postings so jobseekers can understand how to showcase their qualifications or know what skills to acquire to work in that role - Avoid jargon; use plain, accurate language in the job posting so a candidate is prepared and knowledgeable for the interview - Extend job descriptions beyond knowledge and skills to highlight desired values, strengths and to consider the "whole" person - Job descriptions should match the recruitment level.
+Postings for entry-level positions need to be written to reflect entry level-skills (e.g. "developing" versus "excellent") - Incorporate more soft or transferable skills in the posting to help jobseekers relate their skills and experience to the position being advertised - Add statements about commitment to diversity, inclusion, accessibility and other organizational values to encourage more jobseekers to apply and promote a sense of belonging - Increasingly, employers are listing wages or salaries on job postings and these roles tend to be filled faster - Include perks and incentives in your job posting (flexible work schedules, benefits, education programs, transportation) and check what your competitors are offering - Position the "value" of a job opportunity for growth, not just pay

-Use Creative Approaches for Selecting the Best Candidates
+#6 Use Creative Approaches for Selecting the Best Candidates